Zutchey/FedoraPostInstallScript/README.md

 * **NOT TESTED ON NVIDIA OR INTEL GPUS!** This Script Was Specifically Made With AMD In Mind.
 * **Fresh Install Recommended:** Proceed with caution.
 Running This On An Existing System **Might Delete Your Already Set Configurations**.
 * **Purpose:** This Script Is Intended To Ease New Users Into Fedora Linux By Automating Setup Steps.
 This Script Is Meant To Be A One Input Plug And Play Script, However You May Be Prompted For Your `sudo` Password More Than Once, Due To Sudo Timeout.
 The Main Script Handles Updating System, Enabling Repositories, Proper Codec Installation, Package Installation, And A Few Tweaks.
 The Second Script Is Optional And Only Contains Additional Applications.
-The Hope Is That You Shouldn't Need To Use The Terminal After This Script.
+The Goal Is That You Shouldn't Need To Use The Terminal After This Script.

 ---